 The most flexible and versatile punctuation mark—the Em Dash

 There are many ways to use dashes in writing.
-But it is necessary first to make the difference between a hyphen, and an em dash vs en dash.
+But it is necessary first to tell the difference between a hyphen, an em dash, and an en dash.

 En and em dashes are longer than the hyphen.
-An em dash is often used to indicate a break in thought in a sentence.
-The en dash is mostly used with numbers in writing.
+An em dash often indicates a break in thought in a sentence, while the en dash occurs mainly with numbers in writing.

-The hyphen connects words together to show that they are related and combined.
+The hyphen connects words to show that they are related and combined.

-Why are they called Em and En spaces?
+Why are they called em and en dashes?

 An em and en are both old printers’ measures.